 Overall protection of human health and the environment is a fundamental criterion for all BCP Site alternatives.
-While the BCP Site poses no potential exposures to human health or the environment off-site, Alternative No. 1 does nothing to protect trespassers or site workers from contact with fill that contains constituents above the commercial SCOs.
+Alternative No. 1 does nothing to protect trespassers or site workers from contact with fill that contains constituents above the commercial SCOs

 Alternative No. 1 does not meet the requirements for Overall Protection of Human Health and the Environment.